Transport and dispersion of active particles in periodic porous media: Continuum Model

-\textit{Fokker-Planck description.---}We introduce the conditional probability density $\psi(\mathbf{R},\mathbf{p},t|\mathbf{R}_0,\mathbf{p}_0)$ of finding the particle at a position $\mathbf{R}$ with orientation $\mathbf{p}$ at time $t$, given that it was initially released at $(\mathbf{R}_0,\mathbf{p}_0)$.\ It satisfies the Fokker-Planck equation \cite{chandrasekhar1943stochastic,doiedwards1986} where {the initial condition} is incorporated by the source term on the right-hand side.\ The spatial and orientational probability fluxes are easily inferred from the Langevin equations (\ref{eq:xdot})--(\ref{eq:pdot}) as {\cite{Note1}} For a given cell ($\alpha,\beta$), Eq.~(\ref{eq:FP}) can be recast solely in terms of local variables as where $\psi \equiv \psi(\mathbf{R}_{\alpha \beta},\mathbf{r},\mathbf{p},t| \mathbf{r}_0,\mathbf{p}_0)$.
-The probability density function is normalized as which implies convergence of the previous sum and the subsequent convergence of the probability moments.\ A no-flux condition $\mathbf{n}_w \cdot \mathbf{J}=0$ is enforced on the obstacle boundaries, as well as continuity at the edges of the unit cells \cite{Note1}.\ We henceforth use dimensionless equations where we scale variables using length scale $a$, time scale $d_r^{-1}$, and velocity scale $ad_r$, and we also normalize $\psi$ by $1/a^2$.\ In addition to $\smash{\epsilon_p}$, non-dimensionalization of the governing equations yields three dimensionless groups: $\mathrm{Pe}_s=v_0/a d_r$, $\mathrm{Pe}_f=u_{\infty}/a d_r$, and $\kappa=\sqrt{d_t/a^2 d_r}$ \cite{ezhilan2015channel}.
+where {the initial condition} is incorporated by the source term on the right-hand side, and where we have assumed $\psi = 0$ for $t<0$.
+We henceforth use dimensionless equations where we scale variables using length scale $a$, time scale $d_r^{-1}$ and velocity scale $ad_r$, and we also normalize $\psi$ by $1/a^2$.\ In addition to $\delta$ and $\smash{\epsilon_p}$ introduced in Sec.~\ref{sec:problemdef}, non-dimensionalization of the governing equations yields three dimensionless groups \cite{ezhilan2015channel}:

+The swimming P\'eclet number $\mathrm{Pe}_s$ is the ratio of the characteristic time scale for a particle to lose memory of its orientation due to rotational diffusion over the time it takes it to swim across the characteristic size of an obstacle.
+The flow P\'eclet number $\mathrm{Pe}_f=u_{\infty}/a d_r$ compares the characteristic diffusive time to the time scale of alignment under the imposed shear and serves as a measure of flow strength.
+Finally, $\kappa$ is a fixed constant relating the translational and rotational diffusivities of the particle.
+The dimensionless spatial and orientational probability fluxes are easily inferred from the Langevin equations (\ref{eq:xdot})--(\ref{eq:pdot}) as: